SALES: 1-877-978-7246 | SUPPORT: 1-855-481-5553

 Federal Contractors

 Federal contractors must give veterans priority in hiring.
-All contractors and subcontractors must annually file a VETS-4212 form if the contract exceeds $100,000.
-Details about filing the form can be found on VETS-4212 Federal Contractor Reporting page.
+All contractors and subcontractors must annually file a VETS-4212 form if the contract exceeds current contractor reporting limits.
+The current dollar amount is subject to change.
+Details about filing the form and the mandatory reporting threshold can be found on VETS-4212 Federal Contractor Reporting page.

 Other VETS Programs and Veteran Rights